bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_05.md

 ## Updating our Blockchain

-We all this conceptual change, we need to update our Blockchain code
+With all these changes, we need to update our Blockchain code.
+As an example, let us premine 3 outputs - 30 and 20 and 10 mycoins to alice

 ```
 # src/chapter_05/Bockchain.js